isaurelunven-design/Final-Project-/README.md

 ## Purpose
 The goal of this project is to evaluate whether modern Machine Learning models (Random Forest, XGBoost) can outperform traditional econometric models (GARCH) in predicting stock market volatility.
 We use the S&P 500 index for forecasting and the VIX Index as a real-world benchmark to compare our predictions.

+## Data
+his project utilizes publicly available financial data imported via the yfinance API.
+We specifically collect:

+S&P 500 (∧GSPC): Used to calculate historical returns and realized volatility.

+VIX Index (∧VIX): Used as an external market sentiment feature and performance benchmark.
+The data is open-access, ensuring that the results of this study are fully reproducible by any user without requiring proprietary API keys.

 ## Project Structure

 ```text